Violence in the Healthcare Workplace Series | Prevention and Reporting

-(Part Two of a 3-part Series on Workplace Violence)
+(Part Two of a Two-part Series on Workplace Violence)

 At the facility level, prevention of workplace violence is a discretionary action that requires the attentiveness of the healthcare professional.
 They need to be aware of the surroundings and understand the rights and wrongs of patient interactions requiring early intervention.
 Facility policies and staff training are necessary for recognizing and managing escalating hostile and aggressive behaviors from those who may commit assaultive actions.

 First-line prevention starts with a unit and facility analysis of previous incidents and building their prevention methods on developing a plan to mitigate risk for their employees.
 Occupational Safety and Healthcare Administration (OSHA) lists four variables to adequately control workplace hazards, identify and evaluate control of workplace hazards, implement, and disseminate efficient controls to the hazards in the workplace, and most important of all, follow up with the prevention methods to develop higher and more efficient methods of control.
 (See Reference 1)

 Healthcare professionals should continuously reevaluate interpersonal interaction to adequately respond in an appropriate manner to mitigate the possibility of becoming a victim.
 Becoming comfortable in a workplace environment takes time, developing the preventative methods to tackle the increasing rates will plateau or diminish chances of being a workplace violence victim.
 Victims of workplace violence often do not report due to the overwhelming schedule and workplace norms.
 Understanding training and implementing these daily to control a critical client interaction can be the difference in the number of workplace norms to be acceptable.

 6 Steps to Protect Yourself from Workplace Violence

 According to OSHA, there are six (6) steps to be taken to should you have an aggressor and need to protect yourself and your license.
 (See Reference 2)

 - Defend yourself, use of equal but not over exerted force.